reserve-protocol/protocol/docs/collateral.md

 For a collateral plugin that uses a novel target unit, get the targetName with `ethers.utils.formatBytes32String(unitName)`.

+### savedPegPrice() `{target/ref}`

+A return value of 0 indicates _no_ issuance premium should be applied to this collateral during de-peg.
+Collateral that return 0 are more dangerous to be used inside RTokens as a result.

+Should never revert.

+Should be gas-efficient.

 ## Practical Advice from Previous Work

 In most cases [Fiat Collateral](../contracts/plugins/assets/FiatCollateral.sol) or [AppreciatingFiatCollateral.sol](../contracts/plugins/assets/AppreciatingFiatCollateral.sol) can be extended, pretty easily, to support a new collateral type.
 This allows the collateral developer to limit their attention to the overriding of three functions: `tryPrice()`, `refPerTok()`, `targetPerRef()`.